Vintage film cameras in a shelf

 </Project>

 Voilà!
 These are four new LINQ methods released in the .NET 6 updated.
-I really like the FirstOrDefault with a safe default.
-That help us to prevent one of the common LINQ mistakes: using the XOrDefault methods without null checking afterwards.
+FirstOrDefault with a safe default helps us prevent one of the common LINQ mistakes: using the XOrDefault methods without null checking afterwards.

-To learn about LINQ and other methods, check my quick guide to LINQ, these five common LINQ methods in Pictures, how to use LINQ GroupBy method and two new LINQ methods in .NET 9.
+To learn about LINQ and other methods, check my quick guide to LINQ, how to use LINQ GroupBy method and two new LINQ methods in .NET 9.

 Happy coding!